markusstrasser/capture-raycast/README.md

 - frontmost app
 - IF using browser: url, markdown/html of the active tab

+Plus, the option to add comments to captures and screenshots.
+Personally, I use this as a workflow to save and comment points of interest for an AI to analyze.

 ## Commands

 I recommend using `Capture` and `Clipboard Capture` via hotkey.